nmharmon8/StockMarketGAN/README.md

 **Results**
 Since the classes are unbalanced, due to not many stocks gaining 10% in 10 days, accuracy is a poor metric.
 If we always predicted that stocks would not go up then the accuracy would be above 90%.
 So instead of accuracy, we will use Area Under the Curve (AUC).
 Check out this video to learn more about [AUC](http://www.dataschool.io/roc-curves-and-auc-explained/).
 An AUC of 1 would be a perfect model while an AUC of 0.5 means that the model performs the same as randomly picking a label.
 We can visualize the performance of the classifier using a ROC curve. ![ReceiverOperatingCharacteristic.png]({{site.baseurl}}/media/ReceiverOperatingCharacteristic.png)
+This show that the classifier is only a little better than random.